stackdio/stackdio/docs/quickstart.md

 # remove the default configuration symlink
 sudo rm /etc/nginx/sites-enabled/default
 ```

-Before moving forward, take a minute to reference the [Javascript SPA ReadMe](js_setup.md) to make sure that you do all the necessary steps to install the needed JS libraries.

 After this, generate the static content we'll need to serve: